mrll/SimpleCPU/README.md

 The IN instruction waits until the `in_enter` signal is active.
 During this time the `led_wait` is active to show you that the CPU needs some input.
 Also the OUT instruction wait for the `ìn_enter` signal to go on.
-This behaviour is made, bacause of the output would disappear to fast with the next clock-cycle.
+This behaviour is made, because the output would disappear to fast with the next clock-cycle (It runs with 5 Hz on my board).

 ## Default Program Simulation